-Connection Release
+25.3 Connection Release

 As noted earlier, a connection establishment attempt may be unsuccessful.
 In that the connection is automatically released.
 Additionally, a connection may be released either of the communicating (N + 1) entities, or by the supporting (N)-layer.
-A release dure may be invoked by either party once the connection has been established.
-The are a variety of ways in which the connection may be released.
-The most graceful these is where the communicating (N + 1) entities agree to release the connection by anging information in a manner very similar to the one described in the context of the connection establishment.
+A release cedure may be invoked by either party once the connection has been established.
+Here are a variety of ways in which the connection may be released.
+The most graceful these is where the communicating (N + 1) entities agree to release the connection by changing information in a manner very similar to the one described in the context of mection establishment.
 As part of that information exchange, the supporting entities become aware of the connection release.
-Such a release procedure is termed orderly becase.
+Such a release procedure is termed orderly tease.

-The other variations of the release procedure are more abrupt and somewhat inlateral.
+The other variations of the release procedure are more abrupt and somewhat inilateral.
 As a consequence, there may loss of user-data.
 Either of the (N + 1) entities may decide to release the connection.
-Of course, the other parties, namely, the inresponding (N + 1) entity and the two supporting entities, do participate in the inresponding (N + 1) entity and the two supporting entities, do participate in the inresponding the two supports entities of the supporting entities may eminate the connection.
-The latter situation may arise when, for example, an entity interests a breakdown of the supporting (N - 1) connection breaks down.
-It is quite is possible that the (N) connection is maintained while an attempt is made to re-establish in (N - 1) connection.
+Of course, the other parties, namely, the erresponding (N + 1) entity and the two supporting entities, do participate in the erresponding (N + 1) entity and the two supporting entities, do participate in the erresponding the two supports entities are many entities may erminate the connection.
+The latter situation may arise when, for example, an entity effects a breakdown of the supporting (N - 1) connection breaks down.
+It is quite essible that the (N) connection is maintained while an attempt is made to re-establish (N - 1) connection.

-It is not necessary that the supporting (N - 1) connection be released once the supported (N) connection is released.
+It is not necessary that the supporting (N - 1) connection be released once the upported (N) connection is released.
 The (N - 1) connection may continue to be maintained to support other connections that currently use it, or to support future connections.

-2.5.4 Data Transfer
+15.4 Data Transfer

-Once a connection has been established, user-data originating at an (N + 1) entity is made available to the supporting (N) entity in the form a sequence of SDUs.
-These data mits are then transferred to its corresponding peer entity which subsequently delivers them to the corresponding (N + 1) entity again in the form of a sequence of SDUs and expedited-SDUs.
-The only constraint placed thus far is that an expedited-SDU may not be delivered after any subsequent SDU or expedited-SDU.
-A number of issues pertaining to the transfer of such a sequence still remain to be discussed.
+Once a connection has been established, user-data originating at an (N + 1) entity is and available to the supporting (N) entity in the form a sequence of SDUs.
+These data mits are then transferred to its corresponding peer entity which subsequently delivers are the corresponding (N + 1) entity again in the form of a sequence of SDUs and epedited-SDUs.
+The only constraint placed thus far is that an expedited-SDU may not delivered after any subsequent SDU or expedited-SDU.
+A number of issues ertaining to the transfer of such a sequence still remain to be discussed.
 This include: